Supply Chain Strategy and Business Strategy

 Strategy Map

 Our consulting services often use the supply chain framework, Supply Chain Operations Reference (SCOR) model.
-This provides a simple basis for creating supply chain process optimization and view your supply chain on an end-to-end basis.
+This provides a simple basis for creating supply chain process optimization and views your current operating model on an end-to-end value chain basis.

-- Source – Sourcing processes that procure goods or services, and manage suppliers, to meet planned or actual demand (procurement / sourcing).
-Sourcing teams often need to support a global supply chain.
-In additions, stakeholders are requiring that companies have plans for sustainability in procurement operations and sourcing plans.
+Sourcing processes that procure goods or services, and manage suppliers, to meet planned or actual demand (procurement / sourcing).
+Sourcing teams often need to support and streamline a global supply chain.
+In addition, stakeholders are requiring that companies have plans for sustainability in procurement operations and sourcing plans, including esg expectations.

-- Store – Processes that manage inventory for use in manufacturing or to support downstream demand.
-Retailers, distributors and manufacturers in particular need to consider how their approach to Storage can help them deliver for their customers and aligns with their existing or future warehousing network.
+Processes that manage inventory for use in manufacturing or to support downstream demand.
+Retailers, distributors, and manufacturers in particular need to consider how their approach to Storage can help them deliver for their customers while aligning with their existing or future warehousing network.

-- Deliver – Processes that provide finished goods and services to customers.
-This includes all modes of transportation including gig-economy delivery, drones, planes, trucks, rail, barges, and ships.
+Processes that provide finished goods and services to customers.
+This includes all modes of transportation including gig-economy delivery, drones, planes, trucks, rail, barges, and ships, with a clear focus on logistics synchronization.

-- Return – Processes associated with returning, or receiving returned products, for any reason.
-In today’s ecommerce driven economy, making it easy for your customers to return products is a critical strategic need for more than just retailers.
+Processes associated with returning, or receiving returned products, for any reason.
+In today’s ecommerce-driven economy, making it easy for your customers to return products is a critical strategic need for more than just retailers.

-Our consulting firm’s Supply Chain Strategic Planning process is designed to gather facts and data and then build on the supply chain framework and pillars.
-We consider these six supply chain pillar categories in order to create a competitive advantage for our clients’ business.
+Our consulting firm’s Supply Chain Strategic Planning process is designed to gather facts and data, then build on the supply chain framework and pillars.
+We consider these six supply chain pillar categories in order to create operational excellence and a competitive advantage for our clients’ business.

 With the pillars defined, we can create detailed supply chain operations to enable the strategy.
 We continue to use the Strategy Map to hierarchically create these process definitions.